 Traditionally a fairly fast close-to-your-partner dance with fancy footwork in limited space.
-The name Balboa refers to a dance tradition emanating from the Balboa peninsula outside of Los Angeles.
-The dance form has in recent years experienced a remarkable revival, both within the already established Lindy Hop scene as well as living an independent life in its own right.
+The name Balboa refers to a dance tradition emanating from the Balboa Peninsula outside of Los Angeles.
+In recent years, the dance form has in recent years experienced a remarkable revival, both within the already established Lindy Hop scene as well as living an independent life in its own right.

 Synonyms: Bal, Bal-swing and Swing.

 Film clips: Venice Beach (1938), Start Cheering (1939) and Maharaja (1943).

 The word itself is self-explanatory, and no previous dance experience is necessary.
 The classes, each 70 minutes long, will start from scratch.
 Check-in will take place on late Friday afternoon, and will be immediately followed by the first class; the remaining five classes will take place on Saturday and Sunday.

 For more detailed information about the Beginner Weekends, please click here.

 Available: 14 July - 16 July